MikeyRondon/home-lab-setup/sysmon-log-analysis.md

 ## ✅ Summary

-This lab demonstrates how Sysmon provides deep insight into Windows endpoint behavior.
+This lab demonstrates how Sysmon provides deep visibility into endpoint activity, from process creation and network behavior to DNS queries and file creation.

-By simulating activity such as process launches, DNS lookups, and outbound HTTP connections,
-I was able to examine how and when different events are captured — and what may be filtered by default.
+By simulating common system actions — like launching applications, performing DNS lookups, making web requests, and creating files — we tested how Sysmon detects and logs these events.

+We also observed that Sysmon’s default or community configurations (like SwiftOnSecurity’s) may filter out important events like file creation unless explicitly configured.

+These findings underscore the importance of using custom or minimal configs in lab environments for full visibility, especially when preparing for threat detection and SIEM integration work.

 ---

-### 🧭 Next Steps
+**Next steps:**

-- Integrate Sysmon logs into a SIEM (e.g., Wazuh)
+- Forward Sysmon logs to a SIEM (e.g., Wazuh)
-- Test alert generation using detection rules (e.g., Sigma)
+- Trigger and test alerts using detection rules (e.g., Sigma)
-- Write incident-style summaries for log analysis practice
+- Write incident-style summaries based on real event log data